skaut/dsw-oddil/readme.txt

-=== dswoddil ===
+=== DSW Oddil ===

-Contributors: DSW team, automattic
+Contributors: DSW Team
-Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 Requires at least: 4.0
-Tested up to: 4.2.2
+Tested up to: 4.4.2
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A starter theme called dswoddil.
+Tags: translation-ready, custom-background, theme-options, custom-menu, post-formats, threaded-comments

 == Description ==

-Hi.
-I'm a starter theme called dswoddil, if you like.
-I'm a theme meant for hacking so don't use me as a Parent Theme.
-Instead try turning me into the next, most awesome, WordPress theme out there.
-That's what I'm here for.
+Basic Wordpress theme for czech scout websites.

+In 2012 we noticed that many of the czech scout websites are badly created.
+Graphically old, not responsive, unusable.
+So we came together and said NO to old awful websites.
+After 4 years of inventions and graphic prototypes we have created our template for wide use in scout environment.
+Use it well and enjoy it!

 == Installation ==